-- "Functions of policy Parameters" on page 223 - "DCM STORE\DIRECTORY Rules" on page 225 when clause when expression expression can include any of the following simple expressions:
+- "Functions of policy Parameters" on page 251 - "DCM MSP STORE\DIRECTORY Rules" on page 253 when Clause when expression expression can include any of the following simple expressions:

-The file weighting and MSP/VG selection parameters accept an optional when to restrict the set of files to which that parameter applies.
+The file weighting and MSP/VG selection parameters accept an optional when clause to restrict the set of files to which that parameter applies.
 It has the following form:

 Expression Description age Specifies the number of days since last modification or last access of the file, whichever is more recent. gid Specifies the group ID or group name of the file. sitefn Invokes a site-defined policy function once for each file being considered, and is replaced by the return code of the function.
 This is only applicable to the AGE_WEIGHT, SPACE_WEIGHT, SELECT_MSP, and SELECT_VG parameters in a filesystem's policy stanza.
-For more information, see Appendix C, "Site-Defined Policy Subroutines and the sitelib.so Library" on page 483.
+For more information, see Appendix C, "Site-Defined Policy Subroutines and the sitelib.so Library" on page 523.

-sitetag

-Specifies a site-determined number associated with a file by the dmtag(1) command, in the range 0-4294967295.
-For example:

-'''

-sitetag = 27

-sitetag in (20-40, 5000, 400000000)

-'''

-size

-softdeleted

-space

-Specifies the logical size of the file, as shown by $\mbox{ls}$ -1.

-Specifies whether or not the file corresponding to a cached copy has been soft deleted; only applicable to the CACHE\AGE\WEIGHT, CACHE\SPACE\WEIGHT, and SELECT\LOWER\VG parameters in a DCM policy stanza.
-Legal values are false and true.

-Specifies the number of bytes the file occupies on disk (always a multiple of the block size, which may be larger or smaller than the length of the file).
+sitetag Specifies a site-determined number associated with a file by the dmtag(1) command, in the range 0-4294967295.
+For example: sitetag = 27 sitetag in (20-40, 5000, 400000000) size Specifies the logical size of the file, as shown by ls -l.
+By default, the unit of measure is bytes; see "Units of Measure" on page 192. softdeleted Specifies whether or not the file corresponding to a cached copy has been soft deleted; only applicable to the CACHE_AGE_WEIGHT, CACHE_SPACE_WEIGHT, and SELECT_LOWER_VG parameters in a DCM MSP policy stanza.
+Legal values are false and true. space Specifies the number of bytes the file occupies on disk (always a multiple of the block size, which may be larger or smaller than the length of the file).
 For a partial-state file, the value used is the space that the file occupies on disk at the time of evaluation.
+By default, the unit of measure is bytes; see "Units of Measure" on page 192.